VOX AC100 - UPDATES AND NEW INFO

 Detail from the circuit diagram for the AC100 mark 2.

-As in the "100W Amplifier" of late summer 1965, the bias voltage was clamped by a pair of zener diodes - .
+As in the "100W Amplifier" of late summer 1965, the bias voltage was clamped by a pair of zener diodes - see this page.
 For the AC100 mark 2, JMI turned to "Emihus", a subsiduary of EMI based in Glenrothes.
 The "Hus" part of the name was the original owner - Hughes International (UK), part of the Hughes Aircraft Corporation.

 The 20v diode across the width of the board was a "HS2200", the 15v diode across the two solder terminals a "HS2150".